Skip to main content

 Beelinguapp

-We know this can seem like an impossible task, but reading is one of the best ways to immerse yourself in a foreign language.
+We know this can seem impossible, but reading is one of the best ways to immerse yourself in a foreign language.
 Reading goes beyond just teaching you words and grammar by keeping you involved and prompting comprehension skills to kick in.
-Beelinguapp delivers on this front; The app features a fun reading style to help users learn a foreign language.
+Beelinguapp delivers on this front.
+The app features a fun reading style to help users learn a foreign language.

-After installing the app, you can choose between nearly a dozen languages commonly spoken around the world.
+After installing the app, you can choose between nearly a dozen languages commonly spoken worldwide.
 You can also customize your skill level by selecting either beginner, intermediate, or advanced—label whether you prefer fiction or nonfiction readings.
-Finally, the app will compile your preferences and provide several messages, text, and song lyrics in both your native language and the language you’re attempting to learn.
+Finally, the app will compile your preferences and provide several messages, text, and song lyrics in your native language and the language you’re attempting to learn.

-If you want, you can opt to have the books and text read aloud by a native speaker in your desired language.
+If you want, you can have the books and text read aloud by a native speaker in your desired language.
 This feature helps clear up confusion about pronunciation and improve your listening skills.
-Overall, the app works to sharpen your reading, listening, and speaking skills simultaneously– the only thing it’s missing is writing skills.
+Overall, the app sharpens your reading, listening, and speaking skills simultaneously – the only thing missing is writing skills.

 Android iOS